-Outrageous, melodramatic, utterly addictive, Doctor Foster surpassed even its own schlocky standards tonight with a humdinger of a penultimate episode which saw Gemma seek to take Simon’s life away from him – in every sense possible.
+Outrageous, melodramatic, utterly addictive, Doctor Foster surpassed even its own schlocky standards with a humdinger of a penultimate episode which saw Gemma seek to take Simon’s life away from him – in every sense possible.

 Suranne Jones’ brilliant doc conspired to see him lose not just his new wife and young child.
 The last we saw she was driving towards him full pelt on a quiet suburban road intent on, what?
 Killing him?
 Will she swerve out of the way?
 Or career into him?
-We’ll find out next week, of course, by which time we may finally have caught our breath.
+We’ll find out in the next episode, of course, by which time we may finally have caught our breath.

 Blimey.
 The final, heart-stopping sequence began with slippery Simon on the doorstep of his fancy glass-laden home, his wife (Jodie Comer’s Kate) and young child Amelie having deserted him; he had no cash in his account, no car to drive.
 Hell, Kate’s vengeful parents would have even taken the clothes off his back if they could have been bothered.

 And it was all down to Gemma who managed to pull off a daring, and rather formidably implausible, coup by telling Gemma about Simon’s infidelity and then persuading Kate that he was still obsessed with his ex-wife.